-Note that we don't have an Xbox Series X for testing yet, and these recommendations are based on what we know about the Series X's compatibility.
-We'll be getting one soon, and we'll update the article once we get a chance to test it.
+Although we have an Xbox Series X for testing, it will take some time to retest the TVs, so these recommendations are based on what we know about the Series X's compatibility.
+We'll update the article once we get a chance to test them.

-We've tested more than 70 TVs in the past two years, and below are our recommendations for the best TVs for gaming on the Xbox Series X you can buy.
-For more options, check out our recommendations for the best 4k gaming TVs, the best 4k HDR gaming TVs, and the best TVs.
+We've tested more than 80 TVs in the past two years, and below are our recommendations for the best TV for Xbox Series X. For more options, check out our recommendations for the best 4k gaming TVs, the best 4k HDR gaming TVs, and the best TVs.

 Our recommendations above are what we think are currently the best televisions for the Xbox Series X. We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our TV reviews.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.